pow-auth/pow/guides/coherence_migration.md

 Change `Routes.session_path` to `Routes.pow_session_path`, and
 `Routes.registration_path` to `Routes.pow_registration_path`.
 Any references to `Coherence.current_user/1`, can be changed to `Pow.Plug.current_user/1`.

 That's it!
-You can now test out your Pow'ered app, and then remove all unused fields/tables after.
+You can now test out your Pow'ered app and then remove all unused fields/tables after.

 ## Keep confirmed_at and confirmation_token data